 NPC will also broadcast to all MNOs and also send SMS to the subscriber with the following content:

 MESSAGE: YOUR NUMBER HAS BEEN PORTED TO THE

 RECIPIENT NETWORK AND THE DATABASE HAS BEEN UPDATED.

 You could be required to re-register your line to your new and preferred network.

 There you go!

-I hope this article has been beneficial in showing you how to easily migrate your SIM to other networks without changing your number in Nigeria?
-If yes, don’t hesitant in sharing with your friends and families how port from MTN to 9mobile, Glo, Airtel or Smile network.
+I hope this article has been beneficial in showing you how to easily migrate your SIM to other networks without changing your number in Nigeria.
+If yes, don’t hesitate in sharing with your friends and families how to port from MTN to 9mobile, Glo, Airtel or Smile network.